aragon/AGPs/AGPs/AGP-1.md

 ### Stage V: Final Proposal
 An AGP in Stage V is the final version that will appear on the ballot during the next Aragon Network vote cycle.
 AGPs that move from Stage IV to Stage V are reviewed by the Aragon Association Board of Directors and, if approved during the pre-vote review session, are added to the list of AGPs that will be submitted to the Aragon Network for a vote.
 Approval or rejection of an AGP during Stage V is made at the discretion of the Association board.

-The Association board review session begins one calendar week and ends 24 hours before the next Aragon Network vote cycle is scheduled to begin.
+The Association board review session **begins** two weeks before the next Aragon vote cycle is scheduled to begin and **ends** one week before the next vote cycle is scheduled to begin.

 ### Stage VI: Aragon Network Vote
 All AGPs that have moved to Stage V since the last Aragon Network vote cycle and have been approved by the Association board are included on the ballot in the current vote cycle.
 During the vote cycle, Aragon Network voters will review proposals on the ballot and cast their votes.

 If a vote on an AGP produces a Rejected result, then the AGP must revert to Stage IV or be withdrawn by the author.
 If a vote on an AGP produces an Approved result, then the AGP will either be executed automatically by the Aragon Network or else dutifully executed by a manager designated in the AGP (or designated by the Association board if no manager is designated in the AGP).

-The result of the Aragon Network vote will be automatically recorded in the corresponding AGP file by an agent of the Aragon Association.
+The result of the Aragon Network vote will be recorded in the corresponding AGP file by an agent of the Aragon Association.

 ## Aragon Network Vote Cycles
 Aragon Network vote cycles take place quarterly on the following days, starting at 00:00 UTC time and lasting for 48 hours: